Vision & Strategy

 Vision, Mission and Values

 ICSA members benefit from sharing information and the support we receive from each other.
-Members range from large national charities to community based local charities and currently our 38 members operate over 400 shops nationwide.
-All our members have CHY registration with the Revenue Commissioners and are registered with the Charities Regulatory Authority.
+Members range from large national charities to community based local charities and currently our 40 members operate over 440 shops nationwide.
+All our members have CHY registration with the Revenue Commissioners and are registered with the Charities Regulator.

 Our Association’s vision is a thriving and diverse charity retail sector in Ireland, which supports both individual charities and the Association, and adds value to local communities.